Well, well, well, looky here, ladies and gentlemen.

 Well, there's still an opportunity.

-I know he's not active duty, but um Well, that's right, he did.
+I know he's not active duty, but well, that's right.

 Remember that?

-Got on this boat and made them look like they're retaking Boston Harbor.
+Got on this boat, made it look like they're retaking Boston Harbor.

-And so it might it might be um worth us suggesting he get another purple heart for shooting himself in the foot.
+And so it might be worth us suggesting he got another purple heart for shooting himself in the foot.

 Nice to have you with us.